-The Nest Hello doorbell is controlled via the Nest app, which you probably have downloaded on a mobile device.
+The Nest Doorbell is controlled via the Nest app, which you probably have downloaded on a mobile device.
 Make sure you are connected to the internet through a reliable connection before you begin.
 Also check that you are on the right device and, if necessary, the right account for controlling your video doorbell.

 Open up the Nest app, and you should see a notification that arrives around the Halloween holiday.
-It will say New ways to say hello, and at the bottom of the notification, you will see a couple of actions to take.
-Choose the option that says Browse themes.
+It will say New Ways to Say Hello, and at the bottom of the notification, you will see a couple of actions to take.
+Choose the option that says Browse Themes.

-In the Doorbell theme section, you’ll see a section that says Seasonal themes.
-Under this section, you should see an option that says Spooky sounds.
+In the Doorbell theme section, you’ll see a section that says Seasonal Themes.
+Under this section, you should see an option that says Spooky Sounds.
 Select it, and the dot to the right should turn blue to let you know that it is enabled.
 That’s it!
 Your Nest Hello should take care of the rest.

-- Eerie Ghost
+- Ghost boo

-- Cackling Witch
+- Cackling witch

 The themes will automatically revert back after the spooky holiday is finished, so you don’t have to do anything to stop them or switch back.
 Unfortunately, this also means you can’t play Addams Family and have the sounds enabled all-year-round — at least, not yet.
-Note that these themes will play on any other Nest devices in your house if you have visitor announcements enabled, as an accompaniment to the traditional notification.
+These themes will play on any other Nest devices in your house if you have visitor announcements enabled, as an accompaniment to the traditional notification.

 If you want to get even more involved, you can set up a custom routine to activate any smart bulbs or smart plugs that work with the Nest app when the doorbell goes off.
 Devices like the Nest Hub can even flash a cartoony haunted house when the sound plays.

-When the winter holidays come along, you will see a new set of themes here that include doorbells to celebrate Christmas, Hanukkah, New Year’s Eve, or generic Winter solstice sounds.
+When the winter holidays come along, you will see a new set of themes here that include doorbells to celebrate Christmas, Hanukkah, New Year’s Eve, or generic winter solstice sounds.
 Remember to switch to one of these as well to make sure your Nest Hello keeps celebrating the holidays!